 March 1, 2023

-Part 2 of “The Age of Ignition,” a NIF & Photon Science News Special Report describing the elements of the National Ignition Facility’s fusion breakthrough
+Part 2 of “The Age of Ignition,” a NIF & Photon Science News Special Report describing the elements of Lawrence Livermore National Laboratory’s fusion breakthrough at the National Ignition Facility

 The National Ignition Facility (NIF) is the world’s biggest laser—three football fields could fit inside—but it’s what happened inside a capsule the size of a peppercorn that made scientific history on Dec.
 5, 2022.

-The NIF experiment that produced fusion ignition in a laboratory for the first time and made news headlines around the world was anything but an overnight success.
+The Lawrence Livermore National Laboratory (LLNL) experiment that produced fusion ignition in a laboratory for the first time and made news headlines around the world was anything but an overnight success.
 The accomplishment was the result of decades of research to determine the laser requirements and target conditions it would take to create a fusion reaction that produced more energy than it consumed.

 NIF’s steady progress from a few kilojoules of energy yield when the facility began ignition experiments in 2011 to the December breakthrough was due in large part to the steady evolution of NIF’s experimental designs—closely coupled with continuous improvements in diagnostic, optics, and simulation technology, target quality, and the energy, reliability, and energy balance of NIF’s 192 laser beams (see “Keys to Our Success”).